base/base/docs/specs/experimental/fault-proof/index.md

 #### Type `6`: Global EIP-4844 Point-evaluation precompile key

 An EIP-4844 point-evaluation precompile result.
-It result maps directly to the EIP-4844 point-evaluation precompile introduced in Cancun.
+It maps directly to the EIP-4844 point-evaluation precompile introduced in Cancun.

 This preimage key can be used to avoid running expensive point-evaluation routine in